waawal/cashkam-meta/api/internal/docs/users.rst

    :form contact.country: Country.
    :form contact.city: City.
    :form contact.name: The real name of the user.
-   :form contact.email: email address of the user.
+   :form email: email address of the user.
    :statuscode 200: Success!
    :status 409: Username already in use.